faucetsdn/daq/docs/troubleshooting.md

   contains all configuration, packet captures and runtime logs of a run.
   Sending that file is sufficient in most cases.
-Be wary of file size, as `inst/` might have large pcap files or older files that can be trimmed to get more manageable fize sizes for email attachments.
+Be wary of file size, as `inst/` might have large pcap files or older files that can be trimmed to get more manageable file sizes for email attachments.
-* Unless you are developing for DAQ and need the latest code, ensure that you are on the version of software with git tag `release_stable`.
+* Unless you are developing for DAQ and want the latest code, ensure that you are on the latest stable software version tracked by the git tag `release_stable`.
-* If you see incorrect behavior, ensure you dont have any local changes to `inst' and start over with a clean build.

 ## Test-Specific